 Watch out for changes in your hands as it could be a symptom of a more serious illness

-What this could mean ‘One of the classic signs of liver damage especially in the over 50 age group is a reddening of the palms,’ says Dr Denning.
+What this could mean: "One of the classic signs of liver damage, especially in the over 50 age group, is a reddening of the palms," explains Dr Denning.
 Called palmar erythema, this reddening usually affects the outer edge of the palms in a band from the wrist to the little finger.
 No one really knows the cause but the reddening is thought to be due to blood vessels dilating as a result of a change in the hormone balance caused by liver disease.
 Red palms can also be a sign of rheumatoid arthritis caused by the inflammation that is a major factor in the disease.

 White, red or blue fingers

 What this could mean: Fingers that turn white, blue and then red with pins and needles and numbness are a sign of Raynaud’s disease, a condition in which blood flow to the fingers is restricted.
 The exact cause is unknown but it often runs in families.
 It can also be associated with rheumatic conditions such as scleroderma, rheumatoid arthritis or systemic lupus erythematosus (SLE).

 Read on for more symptoms of illness that are visible on your hands...